IamAryankaushal/Project-IRS/ReadMe.md

-# IRS Migration to AWS Cloud
+# Indian Railways System Migration to AWS Cloud

 Referring to the Presentation File and the Report file for this project is highly recommended to fully understand the idea behind this.